All Episodes

 I'm so pathetic anyway.

-I you still wouldn't know what grabs number 23, John Boehner.
+You just wouldn't know what Grabs now by 23, John Boehner.

-Right after Obama said, Hey, I'll negotiate anytime, anywhere, anywhere, any day, as long as you agree with me.
+John Boehner, Speaker of the House, went right to the House floor right after Obama said, hey, I'll negotiate anytime, anywhere, anywhere, any day, as long as you agree with me.

 Boehner went right to the House floor, and it looks like he responded to Obama by ignoring what he said.